 With Centuries-Old Tradition

-The penny knife Jack is an original Taschenfeitel and comes with a centuries-old manufacturing tradition.
+The pruning knife Jack is an original Taschenfeitel and comes with a centuries-old manufacturing tradition.
 Of course these fact is worth it for us to support.
 Trattenbach is a place in the Austrian mountains while Taschenfeitel is Austrian dialect for pocket knife.

-It is a sharp picnic knife.
+It is a great picnic knife.
 Add a fork and you have a really great outdoor cutlery set.
 Moreover it is a wonderful companion for gardening due to its practical size and less weight.
 The handle is made of beech wood which is a typical used hardwood in Europe.